Mirvik/FromZeroToML/statistics/notes/lecture_04.md

 Cumulative frequency is defined as the sum of all the frequencies in the previous values or intervals up to the current one.
 There are two types of cumulative frequency distributions:
 $$
-- Less than Type: We sum all the frequencies before the current interval.
+\text{Less than Type: We sum all the frequencies before the current interval.}
-- More than Type: We sum all the frequencies after the current interval.
+\text{More than Type: We sum all the frequencies after the current interval.}
 $$

 - Example:

 <mark>Less than Type</mark>

 <table><thead><tr><th style="width: 350px; text-align: center;"><span>Runs scored by Virat Kohli</span></th><th style="width: 350px; text-align: center;"><span>Cumulative Frequency</span></th></tr></thead><tbody><tr><td style="width: 350px;"><p dir="ltr" style="text-align: center;"><span>Less than 10</span></p>